Wunax/Among-Us-Anonymous-Impostors-Mod/README.md

 # Anonymous Impostors Mod

 Anonymous Impostors is a mod for Among Us that allows to make impostors anonymous to each other.
-Therefore impostors can accidentally kill each other.
+Therefore impostors can accidentally kill each other.\
+The mod also adds a option to force imposters to win solo.

 ## Installation